jarettn18/CIS422Proj2/README.md

 ## How to use
     Refer to ManEZ_Software_Guide for installation and user guide of our program

-## Subdirectories in Directory
-    Python files that we used and funtions in each file.
+## Modules - Python files that we used and functions in each file.

 #### ManUI.py
     UI